 All of the different diets can be grouped in some of the following categories.

-This is the first thing that comes to mind when you mention a liquid diet for weight loss.
+This is the first thing that comes to mind when you mention a liquid diet.

 Some of them involve meal replacement shakes that can be consumed as a replacement for solid foods.